mozman/ezdxf/docs/source/entities.rst

 DXFAttr             Version Description
 =================== ======= ===========
 location            R12     vertex location (2D/3D Point)
-start_width         R12     line segment start width (float), default is 0 end_width           R12     line segment end width (float), default is 0 bulge               R12     Bulge (float), default is 0.
+start_width         R12     line segment start width (float); default=0
+end_width           R12     line segment end width (float); default=0
+bulge               R12     Bulge (float); default=0.
 The bulge is the tangent of one fourth the included angle for an arc segment, made negative if the arc goes clockwise from the start point to the endpoint.
 A bulge of 0 indicates a straight segment, and a bulge of 1 is a semicircle. flags               R12     vertex flags (int), see table below. tangent             R12     curve fit tangent direction (float) vtx1                R12     index of 1st vertex, if used as face (feature for experts)